simple-warfare/bevy_northstar/book/src/pathfinding/02_path.md

 You can use it draw paths in your game, for example when highlighting tiles for a path in a turn based game.

-There are a few noteable methods on `Path`.
+There are a few notable methods on `Path`.

 ### `path() -> &[UVec3]`